-It inevitably happens when having the vegan discussion with someone who isn’t: Yes, but I could never give up cheese.
+It inevitably happens when having a vegan discussion with someone who isn’t vegan: Yes, but I could never give up cheese.
 Because cheese is addictive and notionally doesn’t require slaughtering something, it seems to get a pass.
-People who otherwise genuinely care about the well-being of animals simply throw up their hands, bow in submission to the dairy mold and call it a day, problem resolved.
-And, what about what’s actually going on with the animals?
+People who otherwise genuinely care about the well-being of animals simply throw up their hands, bow in submission to the dairy mold, and call it a day, problem resolved.
+And, what about what’s going on with the animals?
 Well, that topic too often seems off-limits, “judgmental” of those who wish to continue eating cheese.

 What Defines Cruel?

 So, how then do we proceed?
-A general consensus, for hunters, farmers and activists alike, is that no animal should be forced to unduly suffer, regardless if its ultimate fate is to be minced into hamburger meat.
-And, if it must suffer, as in the case of a cow sent to slaughter, a fish on a hook or an elk in the crosshairs, it should be done as quickly and painlessly as humanly possible.
+The consensus among hunters, farmers, and activists seems to be that no animal should be forced to unduly suffer, regardless if their ultimate fate is to be minced into hamburger meat.
+And, if they must suffer, as in the case of a cow sent to slaughter, a fish on a hook, or an elk in the crosshairs, it should be done as quickly and painlessly as humanly possible.
 Most people agree on this.
 It would be sadistic to act any other way.

 Well, the idea then would be to examine the life of a dairy cow — the source of the cheese — and see how it measures up.

 On factory farms, where most of the world’s milk comes from, dairy cows live lives of confinement as opposed to the open pastures that are the animals’ natural habitat.